sharkweekthings/plastek_3/README.md

 ##
 ## Known Issues

  - Sometimes you will start under the Sky Village instead of in it.
 That's okay, the village isn't necessary to progression.
+If you die without setting your spawn, you might respawn at the real spawn.

  - Battle Towers spawn too close to some villages (reported to ba_bt devs // waiting on fix)